elixir-europe/rdmkit/pages/national_resources/no_resources.md

 ## Life science-specific infrastructures/resources

 We provide both general and area-specific resources to streamline and enhance your data management practices, safeguarding your research data.
-By implementing improved data management, you can boost productivity while ensuring that your research is compliant, transparent, and reproducible.
-Discover a tool that aligns with your research needs from our selection.
+By implementing improved data management, you can increase productivity while ensuring that your research is compliant, transparent, and reproducible.

 ### Norwegian e-Infrastructure for Life Sciences (NeLS) tool assembly